-When Rainbows Australia first began, its main goal was to provide a safe place for children to express their feelings in relation to grief and loss – loss of a parent through death, separation or divorce, death of a sibling or grandparent, or any other major crisis or loss in their lives.
+When Rainbows Australia first began, its main goal was to provide a safe place for children and young people to express their feelings in relation to grief and loss – loss of a parent through death, separation or divorce, death of a sibling or grandparent, or any other major crisis or loss in their lives.

-Rainbows programs are also listed in the Australian Psychological Society’s Kids Matter and Mind Matters’ initiative, which concentrates on promoting early childhood mental health.
+Rainbows programs are listed in the Australian Psychological Society’s Kids Matter and Mind Matters’ initiative, which concentrates on promoting early childhood mental health.
 In Australia, Rainbows now primarily promotes the prevention or control of behaviour that is harmful to children who are in crisis, dealing with grief and loss issues.